-Microsoft SharePoint data gateways support HTTP traffic, but not HTTPS traffic.
+Microsoft SharePoint data gateways now support both HTTP and HTTPS traffic.

 Administrative permissions on a gateway.

-You have these permissions by default for each gateway that you install, and an administrator of another gateway can grant you these permissions for that gateway.
+You have these permissions by default for each gateway that you install.
+Also, an administrator of another gateway can grant you these permissions for that gateway.

 View your gateways

-In the upper-right corner of the Microsoft Flow website, click or tap the gear icon, and then click or tap Gateways.
+In the upper-right corner of the Microsoft Flow website, select the gear icon, and then select Gateways.